 - Pain and tenderness in the upper abdomen.

-- Pain is sometimes referred to the left shoulder.
+- Pain is sometimes referred to as the left shoulder.

 If bleeding is rapid, symptoms of shock develop quickly.
 These include: